Welcome to our Faculty Association

 - Support Services Committee (SSC)

-Faculty members normally are elected to these committees, and to membership on University Committees that include FA representatives, for two year terms.
+Faculty members are normally elected to these committees, and to membership on University Committees that include FA representatives, for two year terms.
 Any member of the FA is eligible to serve.
 For members of the UNF faculty, being involved in the Faculty Association is the means, at an institutional level, to have your voice heard on issues of concern to you, to contribute to the governance of the institution, and to develop your professional network here at UNF.